Introduction

 Conclusion

 I firmly believe in the philosophy that other people’s accomplishments should be considered an inspiration rather than a grievance.
-However, my above-noted experiences remind me of all that I hoped for and were not allowed to achieve – terrible example of intellectual theft and plagiarism.
-I do not write this to denounce Professor Gunaratna and Professor Silva but rather intended as a community serving information in creating awareness on one’s roots.
+However, my above-noted experiences remind me of all that I hoped for and was not allowed to achieve – terrible examples of intellectual theft and plagiarism.
+I do not write this to denounce Professor Gunaratna and Professor Silva but instead intend as a community serving information in creating awareness of one’s roots.

 My traumatic experience with Gunaratna and Silva is a lesson learned and a closed chapter in my life.
 This is just one example of how the Sri Lankan authorities take advantage of vulnerable individuals and treat them as second-class citizens.
-Today many former LTTE cadres are going through the same or even worse experiences because of hierarchical positions in my country.
-I am proud to be a Tamil Canadian and hope one day to share with my Sri Lankan brothers and sisters what I have learned from this land and its people: it is possible to live in harmony and diversity.
-Hence, I will strive to the utmost of my abilities to achieve peace, prosperity, equality, and dignity for my Tamil nation through peaceful means and free them from the ruthless Sri Lankan regime.
-I have also become aware by writing this reflective assignment of self-realization about the primary goals in my life.
-It is in telling all – in finally emptying my heart and my mind for all to see – that I can be genuinely free and whole at last.
+Today, many former LTTE cadres are going through the same or even worse experiences because of hierarchical positions in my country.
+I am proud to be a Tamil Canadian and hope one day to share with my Sri Lankan brothers and sisters what I have learned from this land and its people: living in harmony and diversity is possible.
+Hence, I will strive to achieve peace, prosperity, equality, and dignity for my Tamil nation through peaceful means and free them from the ruthless Sri Lankan regime.
+I have also become aware by writing this reflective self-realization assignment about my life’s primary goals.
+It is in telling all – finally emptying my heart and mind for all to see – that I can finally be genuinely free and whole.

 Lessons